Optimal Stopping with a Predicted Prior: Preliminaries

 \subsection{Simplifying Assumptions for Algorithm Analyses}

-For our algorithmic results, we adopt two standard assumptions from the literature that simplify the analysis and are without loss of generality.
+For our algorithmic results, we adopt three standard assumptions from the literature that simplify the analysis and are without loss of generality.

-\paragraph{Continuous-time Random-order Model.} Besides the above classical model, which we will refer to as the discrete-time model, we may artificially introduce a random order of arrivals by letting each value $x_i$ with $i \in [n]$ arrive in a continuous time horizon $[0, 1]$, drawing its arrival time $t_i$ independently and uniformly from $[0, 1]$.
-Since the values are drawn i.i.d.\ from $F$, the problem remains the same.
+\paragraph{Continuous-time Model.} Besides the above classical model, which we will refer to as the discrete-time model, we also consider an equivalent continuous-time model.
+In this variant, each value $x_i$ is further assigned an arrival time $t_i$ drawn independently and uniformly from $[0, 1]$, at which time the algorithm observes the value.
+The induced order of arrivals is a uniformly random permutation of the $n$ values, so the discrete-time and continuous-time formulations are equivalent.

-An algorithm for the discrete-time model also works in the continuous-time model by ignoring the arrival time.
-The converse is also true.
-We can simulate the continuous-time model by first drawing $n$ arrival times independently and uniformly from $[0, 1]$, and then mapping these arrival times in ascending order to the values in their arrival order.
+\paragraph{Random Tie-breaking.} We assume the predicted prior $\tilde{F}$ is continuous.
+This assumption is without loss of generality for our algorithm, since we can apply the random tie-breaking rule by \citet{correaProphetSecretaryBlind2021}.

-\paragraph{Full-support Continuous Priors.} For the analysis, we further assume that both $F$ and $\prior$ are continuous with full support on $[0, \infty)$.
-This assumption is without loss of generality, e.g., by independently perturbing each value with non-negative noise drawn from an exponential distribution with parameter $\varepsilon \to 0$; see \citet{correaProphetSecretaryBlind2021} for a similar treatment.
+\paragraph{Full-support Continuous Prior.} For the analysis, we further assume that the prior $F$ is continuous with full support on $[0, \infty)$.
+This assumption is without loss of generality.
+To see this, we construct a perturbed distribution